TheFischerLab/FLEXR/README.md

 mmtbx.ringer somepdb.pdb some_map_coeffs.mtz
 ```
 This produces a CSV file, `somepdb_ringer.csv`, which contains the raw electron
-density measurements that Ringer-refine relies on.
+density measurements that `Ringer_refine` relies on.

 ### 1. Conformer detection

-`Ringer-refine` contains several scripts, one for each step of model building.
+`Ringer_refine` contains two scripts, one for (1) conformer detection and one for (2) model building.
 The first script is `ringer_refine.py` which performs three main functions from
 Ringer based electron density measurements.
 First, it performs peak detection, second
-it assembles these peaks into possible rotamers and third it tests these rotamers
+it assembles these peaks into possible rotamers, and third it tests these rotamers
-against the ideal rotamer library.
+against the ideal rotamer library (`rotamer_library_coot.csv`).
 It is run with:
 ```
 python ringer_refine.py -f somepdb_ringer.csv
 ```